Nesvilab/MSFragger/README.md

 ### Supported instruments and file formats
 **mzML/mzXML**: Data from any instrument in mzML/mzXML format can be used.

 **Thermo RAW**: MSFragger can read Thermo raw files (.raw) directly.
-FragPipe has limited support for RAW files (no MS1-based label-free quantification), so conversion to mzML is recommended.
+FragPipe has limited support for RAW files (Spectral library building is currently not compatible with RAW files), so conversion to mzML is recommended.
 The MSFragger ProteomeDiscoverer (PD) node is fully compatible with all downstream PD tools.

 **Bruker TIMS-TOF**: MSFragger can read Bruker timsTOF raw files (.d) directly, as well as MGF files converted by Bruker DataAnalysis.
 Quantification requires .d files.